toriwang24/portfolio/index.md

 * Managed feature creation and user testing for a client facing application targeting job leveling.
 This application is built by the Data and Technology team at PwC, and aided in deals valued at $4.7B+, capturing value through employee restructuring.

+### PwC Consulting Services
+Data and Technology Solutions Consultant Intern

+* Created ETL pipeline for transaction datasets for an M&A deal valuing 3.9B+ using Python, SQL, and Azure tools, transforming data into actionable insights to support strategic decision-making processes.
+* Investigated key performance indicator (KPI) movements and interpret trends within evolving datasets, and communicated business strategies through visualizations and dashboards in Power BI.

 * * *
 ## Education